kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

-### Switching costumes
+### Switching Costumes Project

 Once common challenge in ScratchJr. is making a character suddenly change.
 We watched a video about [several ways to do that](https://www.youtube.com/watch?v=7jv5r9aafZA&feature=youtu.be).

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/7jv5r9aafZA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We then walked through a project showing two ways to make a character change costumes using [this project](./scratchProjects/20200706HidingDisappearing.sjr)
+We then walked through a project showing two ways to make a character change costumes using the [Switching Costumes Project](./scratchProjects/20200706HidingDisappearing.sjr)

 1. Using a new screen

-If you place the character at the same place in both screens (at the end of one, and the beginning of the other) they will appear toe magically change.
+If you place the character at the same place in both screens (at the end of one, and the beginning of the other) they will appear to magically change.

 2. Using a message